 1. Product recommendations

 AI-fueled product recommendations can be used in all kinds of apps, including, among others, ecommerce and streaming ones.
-Machine Learning models correlate gathered information and make predictions based on it.
+Software engineer Machine Learning models correlate gathered information and make predictions based on it.
 A system can start recommending items once it’s been trained on customer preferences and the offered products.
 Such recommendations can appear, for example, in ads or within mobile apps, thus making it an effective method for promotion and upselling.

 One of the most popular examples is Netflix, which suggests movies and shows based on what other users with similar interests have watched.
 In fact, 75% of videos watched are a result of recommendations.
 Thanks to such mechanisms, users become engaged with the content and often renew their subscriptions.